djh20/candle-pi/README.md

-# RaspberryCAN Delta
+# CANdle
-A simplified version of RaspberryCAN for reading vehicle information using a linux CAN interface.
+An application for reading and displaying vehicle information.

-**This project is in very early development.
-It's not currently intended for public use.**
+**This project is in very early development; it's not currently intended for public use.**